The following books and courses, while not an exhaustive list, have had a significant impact on my intellectual and creative development:

 Many of us sense that we inhabit a world in which the traditional sources of meaning and moral authority have been undermined, fractured, and in some cases, completely destroyed.
 The Social Capital Society is a community of friends and people of all ages seeking to reconstruct a functional system of meaning, truth, beauty, and goodness in a world that can be suspicious or even openly hostile to such a pursuit.

 How do we understand our deep religious impulses in a world that dismisses and ridicules the idea of God or the supernatural?
 What tools should we bring to bear on the problem of making sense of the profound complexity of our contemporary world?
-What place does dance, music, beauty, truth, love, and openness have in a world that seems to be oriented toward material abundance?
+What place do dance, music, beauty, truth, love, and openness have in a world that seems to be primarily oriented toward economic and material?
 How do I refuse the endless temptations of immediate pleasure so that I might build something truly valuable for my future self and for others who count on me?
 What must I believe in order to practice a more spiritually integrated life?
 These are only a sampling of the kinds of questions the SCS might explore.

 The Social Capital Society Creed